-The tuition fee for 2024/2025 is currently being determined.
-Please check back for complete information on tuition fee schedules, before close of each Academic year in June.
+The tuition fee for 2019 is currently being determined.
+Please check back for complete information on tuition fee schedules.

 Payment

 Proof of a bank transfer must be provided at the time of transfer.
 Bank charges relating to transfers will be borne by the parent making the transfer.
 Students will not be allowed to attend classes if tuition is not paid by stated deadlines unless other acceptable arrangements in writing are made with the school.
 Cheques returned for not sufficient funds will attract a penalty of US\$100.00.